-- 2.7.1 The relevant police force shall be notified within 28 days of all variations to the original URN application details inclusive of any change in maintainer and monitoring centre, in the form of Appendix F and G. - 2.7.2 Transfers involving fewer than 10 premises to be submitted to the relevant force in the form of Appendix F and G. - 2.7.3 Transfers involving 10 or more premises may, subject to individual force requirements, be submitted on a spreadsheet to the relevant force but Appendix G forms for each site will still be required.
-It will be the responsibility of the new maintenance company to submit the completed Appendix G Hazard & Risk forms as soon as practicable and no later than 6 months after the date of transfer. - Failure to comply could lead to the Memorandum of Understanding (MOU) being implemented and/or the URN being deleted.
+- 2.7.1 The relevant police force shall be notified within 28 days of all variations to the original URN application details inclusive of any change in maintainer and monitoring centre, in the form of Appendix F and G. - 2.7.2 Transfers involving fewer than 10 premises to be submitted to the relevant force in the form of Appendix F and G. - 2.7.3 Transfers involving 10 or more premises may, subject to individual force requirements, be submitted on a spreadsheet to the relevant force but Appendix G forms for each site will not be required unless there are amendments to the original application.

+Failure to comply could lead to the Memorandum of Understanding (MOU) being implemented and/or the URN being deleted.